 Pour smarter, build stronger.

 1. Oldest Man-Made Concrete

 The earliest recordings of concrete structures date back to 6500BC by the Nabataea traders in regions of Syria and Jordan.
 They created concrete floors, housing structures, and underground cisterns.
-Contrary to popular belief, the Ancient Romans were not the first to create this innovation and did not implement this until around 500 years later, though they were the first to use the material widespread and at a much larger scale.
+This later gave way to modern concrete practices and inspired standard portland cement mixtures.
+Contrary to popular belief, the Ancient Romans were not the first to create this innovation and did not implement this until around 500 years later, though they were the first to use the material widespread and on a much larger scale.